LidkeLab/BaGoL/README.md

 MATLAB Statistics and Machine Learning Toolbox
 The algorithm was tested using MATLAB R2018a and will likely run on any later version.

 INSTALLATION:
 Download the Software Package.
 In MATLAB change directories to the BaGoL folder.

 Data:
 dSTORM data of EGF receptors, DNA Origami and simulated 8-mer data.
 These data are used by the demos.
 More data are available at the Nature Communication website published along the paper.

-#Demos:
+Demos:
 To run the demos, change directory to the 'Software Package' folder, open the scripts in MATLAB and run them or type the name of the scripts in a command window.
+The 'Expected Results' folder contains the output produced by the authors running the examples below.
 Due to the random nature of Monte Carlo technique, the BaGoL results won't be identical to those in the Expected_Results folder.